 Grind It Up and Add It to a Joint

 Simple as that.
-Once again, you want to really add shake to your joint instead of burning it on its own.
-A little bit of shake can spice up your weed experience and make your weed more potent, but if you go overboard or roll one up from sheer remnants, you’re not going to have a good time.
+Once again, you want to really add it to your joint instead of burning it on its own.
+A little bit of shake can spice up your weed experience, but if you go overboard or roll one up from sheer remnants, you’re not going to have a good time.

 Unless, of course, you’re extremely desperate and you have the urge to light up immediately – which I believe doesn’t happen if you’re a responsible weed user.